gregorybleiker/cljd-templates/README.md

 ## Prerequisites

 You need `clojure` and `dart` installed on your system.
-To run the guided setup, you need to install (babashka)[https://github.com/babashka/babashka] and (gum)[https://github.com/charmbracelet/gum].
+- To run the guided setup, you need to install (babashka)[https://github.com/babashka/babashka] and (gum)[https://github.com/charmbracelet/gum].
-If you are developing a flutter app, you need the tooling installed to build the flutter app (eg. android sdk)
+- If you are developing a flutter app, you need the tooling installed to build the flutter app (eg. android sdk)
+- If you want to use docker, this repo samples are using podman, but you could easily change to docker

 ## Getting Started